arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 The example project can be found [on Github](https://gist.github.com/cdepillabout/c2b8b1807e1f571fdb45#file-example-hs).
-The comments in the code should give you a good idea of what is going on, but if you would like a better introduction, the [Servant tutorial](http://haskell-servant.github.io/tutorial/) is very good.
+The comments in the code should give a good idea as to what is going on, but if you would like a better introduction, the [Servant tutorial](http://haskell-servant.github.io/tutorial/) is very good.